 A highly experienced commentator rather than a technical economist, Martin agrees that a shift of resources from the bloated public sector to a more responsive private sector should bear fruit.
 But he also believes there are many in the City who should examine their consciences.

 Martin is a Trustee of Opera North, and has written and performed in several plays.
-He is also author of Falling Eagle: the decline of Barclays Bank.
+Amongst other titles he is also the author of Falling Eagle: the decline of Barclays Bank, Fortune’s Spear, and a collection of columns and articles, Any Other Business: Life in and Out of the City.

 JLA Speakers Breakfast - June 2011